ucla-labx/deeplearningbook-notes/Ch2-Linear-Algebra.md

 - We have $A = UDV^T$
 - Here, $U$ and $V$ are orthogonal matrices and $D$ is a diagonal matrix.
 - $U$ corrseponds to the **left singular vectors** of $A$ which are the eigenvectors of $AA^T$.
 Similarly, $V$ corresponds to the **right singular vectors** of $A$ which are the eigenvectors of $A^TA$.
-- $D$'s diagonal entries correspond to $A$'s singular values, which are the square roots of the eigenvalues of $AA^T$.
+- $D​$'s diagonal entries correspond to $A​$'s singular values, which are the square roots of the eigenvalues of $AA^T​$.
 - The SVD is usefl to compute the **Moore-Penrose Psuedoinverse** of nonsquare matrices.

 #### Trace & Determinant